hmatsuda/rails-transporter/README.md

 ### open-asset (`ctrl-r a`)
 It opens related asset file from view or asset file.

+e.g.
-1. When active editor is opening a below view,
+* When active editor is opening a below view,
 ```html
 <html>
 <html>